- Chapter 1: 5 Best Case Practices for Your Online Store Navigation

 As shown below, these filter widgets can be placed inside the sidebar, footer columns, or below the header.
-Let’s select the Sidebar (it’s the most common placement for filters).
-Then click on “Add Widget”.
+First, let’s select the Sidebar (it’s the most common placement for filters).
+Then click on “Add Widget.”

 Our current sidebar contains a product search widget, product categories, and 3 types of filters.

 When you select the arrow next to each widget, you see some editing options.
-Let’s look at the attribute filter widget.
+First, let’s look at the attribute filter widget.

 Start by naming your filter inside the “Title” field.